ART & ORGANISM

 In T.S.
 Eliot’s poem, “Burnt Norton,” his phrase, “the stillpoint of the turning world” expresses both changelessness and change, the eternal and the ephemeral.
 In resonance, “Art,” said Saul Bellow[i], “has something to do with the achievement of stillness in the midst of chaos.
-A stillness which characterizes prayer, too, and the eye of the storm—an arrest of attention in the midst of distraction” (in Maria Popova’s Brain Pickings).
+A stillness which characterizes prayer, too, and the eye of the storm—an arrest of attention in the midst of distraction” (see Maria Popova’s Brain Pickings).
 A “momentary stay against confusion,” Frost called it.[ii] [iii].
 And there is time, past, present, future As Ellen Handler Spitz put it, the aesthetic ideal dissolves categories of time and space and absorbs into itself past memories and anticipation of the future (1985:142).
 Similarly (on this point) Camille Paglia wrote “Beauty is our weapon against nature; by it we make objects, giving them limit, symmetry, proportion.
 Beauty halts and freezes the melting flux of nature.” (in Culture, p.
 165)[iv].

 What can we say about EPHEMERAL ART?